 As the convention was gearing up in the wake of the shooting, Biden’s campaign was working to pull down its television ads to be sensitive to the current situation.

-The Washington Post reported that the convention is expected to focus more on Trump’s “courage and his resilience” and that planners “want speakers to dial it down, not dial it up,” with rhetoric they use.
-It also said someone who spoke with the former president said he was almost “spiritual” about his attempted assassination and believes he was “handed a gift from God” to still be alive.
+The Washington Post reported that the convention is expected to focus more on Trump’s “courage and his resilience” and that planners “want speakers to dial it down, not dial it up,” with their rhetoric.
+It also said someone who spoke with the former president said he was almost “spiritual” about his attempted assassination and believes he was “handed a gift from God” to be still alive.

 On his social media platform, Truth Social, Trump thanked everyone for their thoughts and prayers and said it was “God alone who prevented the unthinkable from happening.”